Ofomn/Data_Visualisation_Project/README.md

 ----

+## Use Case:

+This research can be used for analysis and machine learning purposes, such as developing models to predict diamond prices or identifying factors that influence the value of a diamond.
+It can also be used to find patterns and trends in diamond qualities and pricing using exploratory data analysis.
+The dataset can also be used to inform business choices in the diamond sector, including pricing tactics, inventory control, and advertising campaigns.

+---

 ## The following steps will be taken to for in this project:
 - Cleansing data using power query
 - Creating columns and measures